 Hang around Stumptown long enough, and you’ll soon see what we’re all about.
 You might get a sense of it sitting in one of our cafes watching the barista dial in an espresso dose while having a conversation about stoner metal with one of our regulars.
 Or maybe you’re hanging out at the new headquarters in industrial Southeast Portland, observing the crux of the operation in full swing.
 There you might see Jim Kelso, our head of quality control, looking dapper, sampling this season’s Costa Rican day lots, talking cupping scores with head roaster Steve Kirbach, still in his cycling cap.
 Walk across the airy space, which once housed a timber processing facility, and you’ll find Jonathan Sielaff in the training lab, bedecked in a dark denim Italian apron, experimenting with new brew methods and equipment, leading a barista polishing session, helping to perfect the consummate swirl when steaming milk.
 Walk past the long tables of the break room, most likely heavy with Voodoo donuts, as an Amtrak train passes out the window and spy the production crew, blaring 70’s funk music, weighing, bagging and tagging, working towards their post-shift beer.
 Either way, you’d see that not much has changed since we opened our first cafe and roastery on Southeast Division in November of 1999.

 At Stumptown Coffee Roasters coffee is king—but it’s still our relationships that really keep us going.

 We are committed to the well-being of everyone we work with, from the farmers and the communities they live in, to our employees and communities here in the States.
 We value our relationships with our customers, growers, and each other.
-With our roastery facilities in three cities, several cafes, and fantastic wholesale partnerships around the country, we think there’s a lot to be proud of here.
+With our roastery facilities in four cities, several cafes, and fantastic wholesale partnerships around the country, we think there’s a lot to be proud of here.